Back to blog

 For teams running long-context coding agents, document QA, support bots, or repeated evaluation workloads, cache read pricing is a direct way to make repeated context cheaper.

 Ready to try it?
-Sign up at console.getlilac.com or start from the cheap inference API page.
+Sign up at console.getlilac.com or start from the inference section.